From Stress to Strength: A Practical Approach to Improving Men's Mental Health

 How can we understand emotional health?

-Consider a seed: it needs air, water, sunlight, and soil nutrients to grow.
+Consider a seed: to grow, it needs air, water, sunlight, and soil nutrients.
 Given adequate nourishment, it evolves into a healthy plant or tree.

 Humans are no exception.